Andy-Big/Marlin_FB_Reborn_Old/README.md

 Unfortunately, the WiFi setting (hotspot name and password) has not been implemented yet.
 To set up WiFi, you need to do it in the native firmware (from MKS), after which you can update to this firmware.
 The settings will be saved.

 ## Version history
+### 01/17/2022
+**v1.6**
+- the work of the firmware with the power control unit (PSU) MKS PWC is activated; if this module is present, the printer can automatically turn off the power when an error is detected - for example, uncontrolled heating of the hotend or table; turn off the printer on the command of the module is disabled so that the printer does not turn off by itself if there is no power management module
+- added motor inversion settings to the settings menu
+- changed the processing of the pause command (M25) - now this command by default brings the nozzle to the parking position and waits for the user to press the screen
+- the function of forced switching on of the fan for blowing the model is activated - when turned on, the fan is supplied with full voltage for 0.05 seconds; this helps the fan to start at low speeds
+- changed to 300 Hz the PWM frequency of the cooling fan of the model
+- added setting to automatically turn off the printer at the end of printing (if the power management module PSU is installed); shutdown works only when printing is successfully completed if the corresponding setting is set in the settings menu (appears after printing starts); By default, auto power off is disabled

 ### 01/07/2022
 **v1.5**
 - increased maximum nozzle temperature to 270° C